microsoft/DynamicTelemetry/docs/docs/Architecture.KeyConstructs.Overview.document.md

 filters in a water system.

-Dynamic Telemetry Filters, Routers, and Adapters can be thought of as specific purpose, narrowly focused, subcategories of Open Telemetry {connector, exporter, processor, and router}.
+Dynamic Telemetry Filters, Routers, and Adapters can be thought of as specific purpose, narrowly focused, subcategories of OpenTelemetry {connector, exporter, processor, and router}.

 ??? info "Help Needed From OpenTelemetry experts"